AmenZemzem68/crt-club-isste-volunteering-designs/README.md

 ## 💡 Inspiration

-As a developer, I enjoy taking on creative challenges in my free time.
-Volunteering for the A.A.H.H.M school allowed me to combine my love for design with my passion for giving back to the community.
-These designs reflect my commitment to supporting a meaningful cause while honing my skills.
+As a developer, I enjoy exploring design in my free time.
+Volunteering for the CRT Club at ISSTE gave me an opportunity to blend my technical background with my passion for creative work.
+These designs reflect my effort to contribute to the club’s initiatives and events, including their blood donation drive.

 ---